 Forms that are not currently available to submit online are marked with an *.

 A provider approval authorises a person to apply for one or more service approvals.

-Compulsory for individual provider applicants, persons with management or control of a service and certified supervisor applicants.
+Compulsory for individual provider applicants and persons with management or control of a service.
+Forms for certified supervisor applicants are available here

 Note: NSW applicants must also complete and supply a Working With Children Check Number as the regulatory authority will no longer obtain the check on your behalf.
 Online forms will be available on the NSW Commission for Children and Young People website from 15 June 2013.
 Find out more here